 Transfer of accredited certification

-Select a Certification body / the Registrar.
+- Select a Certification Body/Registrar.
 Do this early, within the first few months into your implementation project and budget to cover the costs.

-Registrar performs Stage 2 Registration audit, approximately 3 months after you have used your QMS and generated sufficient records to prove that your are in compliance.
+- Registrar performs Stage 2 Registration audit, approximately 3 months after you have used your management system and generated sufficient records to prove that you are in compliance.

-Address non-conformances, if any, found during the audit.
+- Address non-conformances, if any, found during the audit.

-Receive Quality Management System Certificate.
+- Receive Management System Certificate.

-CELEBRATE your AS9100C QMS Accomplishment.
+- CELEBRATE your ISO Accomplishment.